Top 11 Doctor Review Sites You Should Be Monitoring in 2023

-In this digital age, the first place that patients typically learn about you is on review websites.
-So, a strong presence across multiple review platforms is a surefire way to improve your healthcare practice’s online reputation and attract new patients.
+In this digital age, the first place that patients typically learn about you is on doctor review sites.
+A strong presence across multiple review platforms is a surefire way to improve your online reputation and attract new patients.

-According to a recent survey, 81% of patients use online reviews to evaluate doctors before choosing a new provider and 69% use 2 or more platforms during their search.
+According to our patient survey, 81% of patients use online reviews to evaluate doctors before choosing a new provider and 69% use 2 or more platforms during their search.
 In fact, there are several different online review sites that patients use when researching for a new healthcare provider.

 Without enough online reviews, prospective patients may not know if you can help them with their healthcare needs.
 That is why it is vital to consistently gather reviews and improve your online reputation.

-Let’s look at the review sites every healthcare practice should focus on.
+Let’s look at the review sites every healthcare provider and practice should be monitoring.

 The Top Doctor Review Sites

-Below are 7 top review sites that patients use most when selecting a healthcare provider.
-Healthcare providers must be listed on these review sites to help improve reputation, build patient trust, and generate new patients.
+Below are top 11 doctor review and rating websites that patients use most when selecting a healthcare provider.
+Healthcare physicians should be listed on these review sites to help improve reputation, build patient trust, and get new patients.

-Google is the most used and trusted review site, with 66% of patients relying on it while making a healthcare decision.
-In order to manage reviews under your listing, you must create a free Google My Business profile for your practice and claim the listing.
+Google is the most used and trusted review website, with 66% of patients relying on it while making a healthcare decision.
+In order to manage reviews under your listing, you must create a free Google Business profile for you or your practice and claim the listing.
 This profile can appear on local search results with information about your location, service hours, contact information, and more.

-As one of the three most checked review sites, WebMD is referred to by 39% of patients.
+As one of the three most checked doctor rating websites, WebMD is referred to by 39% of patients.
 The site is primarily known for its health research forum and also includes a directory of physicians.
 With over 2.4 million visitors a month, WebMD is one of the best physician review sites used by patients.
-On WebMD, patients can rate doctors based on their overall experience, including how well the practice explains conditions and treatments.
+On WebMD, patients can check reviews for doctors and also rate them based on their overall experience, including how well the physician explains conditions and treatments.